eray-sen/News-Aggregator/README.md

 * Fetches the detailed information of a specific news article based on the slug.

 ### Structure:
-* Uses SvelteKit's load function to fetch data from [news.api.org](https://newsapi.org/docs/endpoints/top-headlines).
+* Uses SvelteKit's load function to fetch data from [News API](https://newsapi.org/docs/endpoints/top-headlines).
 * Finds the article that matches the slug and returns it to be used in /news/[slug] +page.svelte.
+* Shortens the link that is in RRS format by using [TinyURL OpenAPI](https://tinyurl.com/app/dev).

 ## Summary
 ### Layout: